NOTE: NACLC has recently renegotiated arrangements to maintain access for Community Legal Centres to WebEx technologies.

 At very short notice, training on Webex was provided to both the guest speaker (from NACLC), and the centre holding the meeting.
 The speaker was able to share a powerpoint presentation and website, as well as use webcam during the meeting.
 This enhanced the meeting for those who were unable to get to the meeting who, along with those who were physically at the meeting, could see the powerpoint presentation, website and the guest speaker, something they would not have been able see if they were only attending via a teleconference.

-Finish that submission!
+Finish that joint submission

 A CLC staff member was working on a submission for funding in conjunction with another agency.
 Both parties input was required to complete the submission and to save time, a Webex meeting was held.
 They were able to share the document, make amendments to the submission and save the changes very easily.
 This was a convenient and easy way to complete the task without the inconvenience of having to leave the office and travel to a destination to work on the submission.